Chordian/deepsid/README.md

 * [DeepSID_Images_GB64.zip](https://chordian.net/files/deepsid/DeepSID_Images_GB64.zip)
 * [DeepSID_Images_Players.zip](https://chordian.net/files/deepsid/DeepSID_Images_Players.zip)

-1. Unpack the GitHub tree archive into a folder that works with your enviroment.
+1. Unpack the GitHub tree archive into a folder that works with your environment.
 I'll assume `/deepsid/` root folder.
 2. If there are files in a `/deepsid/images/` sub folder, delete them all.
 3. Create the `/deepsid/fonts/` sub folder and unpack **DeepSID_Fonts.zip** into it.
 4. Create the `/deepsid/images/` sub folder and unpack **DeepSID_Images.zip** into it.